 The Anita Purves Nature Center has classrooms for programs that are also rentable for public and private events.
 Find out more about renting this facility.

-Don’t forget, before ending your visit, be sure to stop in the Audubon Nature Shop, where you can find unique nature-related gifts.
-Proceeds from this volunteer-run operation fund local conservation and environmental education efforts.
+Don’t forget, before ending your visit, be sure to stop in the Nature Shop, where you can find unique nature-related gifts.
+Proceeds from this store support local environmental education.
+Educators get a 10% discount.

 WILDLIFE OBSERVATION ROOM

 The Wildlife Observation Room is a quiet space for viewing wild life, contemplation, or reading.
 An outdoor parabolic sounds system brings the sounds of the woods indoors.